Which home updates actually increase resale value in Clermont and Winter Garden?

 Eric Stalnaker

-Renovations feel productive, until you learn the market won’t pay for them.
-Focus on updates buyers notice and that pass a value test in Central Florida’s 2025–2026 market.
+So you want to sell your home, but you feel it needs an update prior to listing it.
+Renovations can certainly feel productive, until you realize the market won’t pay for all of them.
+Let's focus on updates that buyers notice and that pass a value test in Central Florida’s 2025–2026 market.

 Top ROI updates:

-Fresh interior paint in neutral tones.
-It’s cheap and powerful.
+Fresh interior paint in neutral tones can help buyers see their furniture in the home.
+It’s a cheap and powerful update.

-HVAC servicing and documentation.
-Buyers value a well-maintained AC far more than a trendy backsplash in Florida.
+HVAC servicing and documentation is important.
+Buyers value a well-maintained AC far more than a trendy backsplash in Florida and having an older unit that hasn't been maintained could cost you money instead.

-Roof and structural repairs.
+Roof and structural repairs are a must.
 These aren’t glamorous, but they remove financing and insurance hurdles.
+Buyers know an older roof could prevent them from obtaining insurance, meaning they will look elsewhere quickly.

-Updates to avoid before selling: elaborate custom finishes that reflect personal taste, luxury add-ons with minimal neighborhood comparables, or heavy landscaping that’s expensive to maintain.
-In high-end areas like Windermere buyers expect finish quality, but in many Clermont and Minneola neighborhoods buyers prefer practical, move-in-ready condition.
+Also, update based on the type of community you are in.
+In high-end areas like Windermere, buyers expect a higher finish quality, but in many Clermont and Minneola neighborhoods, buyers prefer practical, move-in-ready condition.
 Market reports show buyers have more choices in 2025 so they’ll favor homes that are turnkey and transparent.
-(HouseCanary)